root-project/root/README/ReleaseNotes/v624/index.md

 - Due to some planned major improvements to `RVec`, the layout of `RVec` objects will change in a backward-incompatible way between v6.24 and v6.26.
   Because of this, we now print a warning if an application is reading or writing a `ROOT::RVec` object from/to a ROOT file.
 We assume this is an exceedingly rare case, as the ROOT interface typically used to manipulate `RVec`s is `RDataFrame`, and `RDataFrame` performs an on-the-fly
   `RVec <-> std::vector` conversion rather than writing `RVec`s to disk.
-Note that, currently, `RVecs` written e.g. in a `TTree` cannot be read back using certain ROOT interfaces (e.g. `TTreeReaderArray`, `RDataFrame` and the experimental `RNTuple`).
+Note that, currently, `RVecs` written e.
+Enable autig. in a `TTree` cannot be read back using certain ROOT interfaces (e.g. `TTreeReaderArray`, `RDataFrame` and the experimental `RNTuple`).
 All these limitations will be lifted in v6.26.
 - Portable implementation of the RANLUX++ generator, see [RanluxppEngine](https://root.cern/doc/master/classROOT_1_1Math_1_1RanluxppEngine.html) and [our blog post](https://root.cern/blog/ranluxpp/).
+- Change `TRandom3::GetSeed` to return the current state element in the contained seed vector of TRandom3.
+The return value will now change after every call of `TRandom3::Rndm` (when generating a random number).
+Before the function was returning the first element of the state, which was changing only after 624 calls to `Rndm()`.
+- Fix a bug in `ROOT::Fit::BinData` copy constructor
+- Fix a bug in applying a correction factor used for the computation of the fit confidence level in `ROOT::Fit::FitResult`.
+- TMatrix: optimize implementation of `TPrincipal::AddRow` that is heavily used by CMS.

+###Minuit2

+- Add a new improved message logging system.
+Debug message now can be enabled in Minuit2 when using maximum print level.
+- When using external provided gradient, compute in MnSeed still numerical gradients to obtain correct step sizes and  initial estimate of covariance matrix.
+This allows to start with a good first state estimation, reducing significantly the number of  subsequent iterations.

 ## TMVA

 - Introducing TMVA PyTorch Interface, a method to use PyTorch internally with TMVA for deep learning.
 This can be used as an alternative to PyKeras Interface for complex models providing more flexibility and power.
+- Add support in the TMVA Keras interface for Tensorflow.Keras (the version embedded in Tensorflow) and for standalone Keras versions up to it latest 2.3.
+For using  Tensorflow.Keras one needs to use the booking option `tf.keras=True`.
+- Update the TMVA Keras tutorials to use now tensorflow.keras.
+- Deprecate the MethodDNN in favour of MethodDL supporting both CNN and RNN
+- Add possibility to customize all relevant minimizer parameters used for training in MethodDL
+- Add support in MethodDL for the Cudnn version 8 when using the Cuda implementation for CNN and RNN Minuit2
+- Implement the missing support for MethodCategory for multiclass classifiers.
+- Add possibility to retrieve a ROC curve made with the training dataset instead of the default test dataset.

 ## RooFit Libraries